 Once saddle height of your e-bike is well adjusted, the next step is to take good care of your skin.

 Hygiene and taking care of the skin

 The first advice is to take good care of your hygiene.
 It may sound trivial, but actually pedaling with clean skin in the places that touche the saddle is always a good idea.

-If your skin is clean, you will avoid growth and proliferation of bacteria that cause skin irritation.
+If your skin is clean, you will avoid the growth and proliferation of bacteria that cause skin irritation.
 At your destination, if you do not necessarily have a shower available, use baby wipes to give yourself a boost of freshness.
-Take a look at this post on how to freshen up when you arrive from your e-biking trip.

 Make a rule to take a pack of baby wipes with you and you will be all set for the hygiene part.

 Easy tip: Avoid pants or skirts that have a large seam right where your body touches the saddle.